natqe/hooks-for-react/README.md

 **Note**: You can disabled the hook functionality by passing `false` to the enabled option.

-**Note**: If you do not pass an ref to the element by using the ref option, an ref will be created for you.
+**Note**: If you don't pass ref to the element by using the ref option, an ref will be created for you.

 Returns a boolean represents the truthiness of the element hover state, and a ref to the element.